zyno1/igcAnalyse/Readme.md

 Both files can also be zipped together into a single file and then by changing the extension from `.zip` to `.kmz` the file can be opened with Google Earth without needing to keep track of 2 files.

+I advise to use the binary format to store and to use this program to convert from one program to another.
+The binary format will generate smaller files and will be faster.
+Moreover, loading a cup file will generate wrong results due to rounding errors built into the file format.
+The json format is available and should give the same precision as the binary format but since it generates larger files it is probably better to only use it for interoperability between programs.